Oswald Peraza Player Props: Yankees vs. Blue Jays

-On Saturday, Oswald Peraza (coming off going 0-for-3) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 1:05 PM ET.
+After going 1-for-2 in his most recent game, Oswald Peraza and the New York Yankees take on the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 1:35 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-3) against the Blue Jays.
+In his most recent game, he went 1-for-2 against the Blue Jays.

 Oswald Peraza Game Info & Props vs. the Blue Jays